 Olympian champion and elite swimming coach

-Michael Klim OAM is a Polish-born, Australian swimmer.
-He was educated at the University High School, Melbourne and Wesley College, Melbourne where he was employed as the College's elite Head Coach of swimming.
+Educated at the University High School, Melbourne and Wesley College, Melbourne found him employed as the College's elite Head Coach of swimming.

 A multiple Olympic and World Champion, Michael Klim was part of the star-studded group that took Australia back to the top of world swimming.
 After retiring in 2007 Michael Klim returned to swimming in 2011 with the 2012 London Olympics in his sights.
 After swimming impressively to reach the Semi Finals in both the 100m Freestyle and 100m Butterfly at the Australian Championships in March 2012, Michael once again announced his retirement with the intent of focusing on business interests and keynote speaking opportunities.